Lvmingjie/RNA-Seq-validation/README.md

 Module 3 : Based on the list of transcripts identified, the levels of expression (TPM) are extracted from the different samples quantified with SALMON;

-Module 4 : The product Size associated with each transcript identified is calculated;
+Module 4 : Product Sizes associated with each transcript identified are calculated;

 Module 5 : To each pair of primers, the transcripts with the same product Size are clustered in terms of levels of expression (the levels of expression are summed to each product Size);